 ROB PENSALFINI

-Rob is also Associate Professor in Linguistics and Drama at the University of Queensland.
-He completed his doctorate in theoretical linguistics and Australian Aboriginal languages at the Massachusetts Institute of Technology in 1997.
-He has published several books and about twenty articles on aboriginal languages, and half a dozen articles on theatre and actor training.
+Rob is the author of Prison Shakespeare: for these deep shames and great indignities.
+Rob is also Associate Professor in Linguistics and Drama at the University of Queensland, and has written several books and about twenty articles on First Nations languages in Australia, and half a dozen articles on theatre and actor training.
 He is one of only nine people in Australia certified by Kristin Linklater to teach the world-renowned Linklater voice method and now trains other teachers.
-He has performed and/or taught professionally with Pilgrim Theatre (USA), Shakespeare & Company (USA), Zen Zen Zo, Power of Will, and the Queensland Theatre Company.
+He has performed and/or taught professionally in Australia, the USA, and the UK.
 Rob was inducted as an Arts Queensland Culture Champion in 2013.

 Rob is a member of MEAA (Equity).